-"It is dark time, the sun is coming, soon it will be light time, this is very auspicious hour."
+"It is a dark time, the sun is coming, soon it will be light time, this is a very auspicious hour."

 The streets are narrow, dark and crowded.
 The ground is covered with broken concrete, cow dung, piles of garbage, open baby diapers, mystery fluids and dogs with tiny puppies every 10 feet.
 You walk with your head on a constant swivel because there is so much beauty above the ground if you choose to see it.